doug-moen/openscad2/rfc/Objects.md

 ### Customization with Self Reference

-### Strengths and Limitations of `with`
+### Strengths and Limitations of `overlay`
 An object has a dependency chain.
-`with` supports dependencies in the extension object, preserving those dependencies in the new object.
+`overlay` supports dependencies in the extension object, preserving those dependencies in the new object.
 [Really?
 Merge didn't do that.]
 Topological sort.
 Paradoxical dependencies cause an error.